masirwlw/masirwlw.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: A graduate student currently enrolled in a master's program
+role: student

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Intelligent Assessment and Intervention for Brain HealthKey Laboratory of the Ministry of Education
+  - name: Beijing Institute of Technology
     url: https://bhe-lab.org/

 # Short bio (displayed in user profile at end of posts)